Gaudy Night: Title

-Literary significance and criticism
+Reception

 Writing in 1936, George Orwell disagreed with the opinion of an Observer critic who felt that Gaudy Night had put Miss Sayers "definitely among the great writers".
 Orwell concluded, to the contrary, that "her slickness in writing has blinded many readers to the fact that her stories, considered as detective stories, are very bad ones.
 They lack the minimum of probability that even a detective story ought to have, and the crime is always committed in a way that is incredibly tortuous and quite uninteresting".

+In a letter to his son Christopher from May 1944, J. R. R. Tolkien wrote: "I could not stand Gaudy Night.
+I followed P. Wimsey from his attractive beginnings so far, by which time I conceived a loathing for him (and his creatrix) not surpassed by any other character in literature known to me, unless by his Harriet.
+The honeymoon one (Busman's H[oneymoon].?) was worse.
+I was sick."